THE INSURANCE COMPANY HASN’T EXACTLY BEEN EASY TO WORK WITH…

 The decision of whether or not to hire a workers comp lawyer can be a difficult one.
 After all, how can you know whether you even have a case, much less how much you can expect to receive?

-Well, there’s an easy way to help you decide: schedule a consultation.
+Well, there’s an easy way to help you decide: schedule a consultation as soon as possible.

 At the Law Office of Brian D. Tadros, consultations are always free, so you have nothing to lose!
 If you’re unsure of whether legal representation is necessary, we can give you the information needed to make an educated decision.